-Now it's time to get this mission organized.
+Now, it's time to organize this mission.
 In this next activity, you will go on a scavenger hunt through the statements you gathered in preparation for this course to uncover the details of each of your debts and record them below.
-We will be using this information again in Step 6.
+We will use this information again in Step 6.

-Creditor Туре Current Balance APR Minimum Payment
+Lender Current Balance Available Credit APR Minimum Payment